tabarra/txAdmin/README.md

 - [ ] Investigate the "fxserver has stopped working" not disappearing when autorestarter kills the server (probably windows detaches it? in that case we would need to PID map and then kill them one by one?)

 TODO Ideas...
-- [ ] We have data, we should plot it into a graph...
+- [x] We have data, we should plot it into a graph...
 - [ ] Get JSONC compatibility.
 Inline documentation for the configs would be great.
-- [ ] Multiple server support?
-Technically easy, but would require massive rework of the interface.
+- [ ] ~~Multiple server support?
+Technically easy, but would require massive rework of the interface.~~ (This will be solved by linking multiple txAdmin instances via an master control extension)
 - [ ] FXServer artifact/build auto updater???
 - [ ] Automagically send messages in discord when starting/stopping/restarting the server
 - [ ] Discord bot extensions via required js files?
 Imagine typing `/whitelist @username` and the bot cross referencing the vRP id via the discord:xxx identifier.
 Or a `/me` giving back this users vRP stats like cars, wallet, bank, apartments & etc.